X-Men: Evolution: Comparison with original comics

 The first season mainly concerned the characters' conflict with Magneto's Brotherhood of Mutants as well as served as an introductory to many of the characters to allow people to get used to these new teenage versions.
 Later seasons predominantly featured Apocalypse as an adversary, introduced versions of the New Mutants, Morlocks and Magneto's Acolytes as well as posed the U.S. Government as an adversary to all parties.

 The series revealed a detailed knowledge of canon history in a number of small ways.
 Examples include the evolution of Cerebro from a console device, Shadowcat's initial uneasiness around Nightcrawler and Forge's scientific arrogance along with his devices causing unintended consequences.
 Rogue is shown to absorb Cyclops' powers in the correct manner.
 In the Fox series, she also absorbed his lack of control over his beams (which was a result of a brain injury, not inherent in his powers).
 X-Men: Evolution shows her with full control over them, just as Scott would if he had not sustained a brain injury.
 In "Survival of the Fittest", Xavier says that Juggernaut acquired his powers through mysticism (but unlike the comic, says that it unlocked a latent mutant power), and in "The Cauldron" Magneto develops his mutant-enhancing technology from that same Jewel of Cyttorak (but says that he has found it to be scientific rather than mystical).
 In "Day of Recovery", Toad is seen to be quite comfortable with technology and in "Operation Rebirth", the POW camp Magneto is held in as a child is visually similar (in the opening shot) to Auschwitz, though it is not identified as such.

 In addition, Beast's origin is almost identical to that of the comic, despite the change in profession and setting.
 Mesmero is shown as part of a circus troupe, much like his appearance in the "Phoenix Saga".
-Aside from this, supporting characters like Bolivar Trask, Nick Fury, Captain America, Destiny, Agatha Harkness and Amanda Sefton were all taken from the X-Men comic, usually serving to homage to originals without necessarily staying completely faithful to their form.
+Aside from this, supporting characters like Bolivar Trask, Nick Fury, Captain America, Destiny, Agatha Harkness, and Amanda Sefton were all taken from the X-Men comic, usually serving to homage to originals without necessarily staying completely faithful to their form.

 Another difference between the comic and the show is the name changes.
-Toad, originally Mortimer Toynbee, is changed to Todd Tolansky, and Avalanche, originally Dominic Petros, is changed to Lance Alvers.
-Both changed names have similarities to their codenames.
+Toad, originally Mortimer Toynbee, is changed to Todd Tolansky who has a New York accent, and Avalanche, originally Dominic Petros, is changed to Lance Alvers.
+Both changed names are a play on their codenames.
 Also, their nationalities were changed to American from, respectively, British and Greek.